Rider Waite Tarot Deck Viva Luna Studios

 Ending Thoughts

-Being able to read the Tarot cards has been a joy that has enriched my life for decades.
-Using them has strengthened my psychic abilities, given me answers and guidance, and allowed me to guide myself and others along the path of life.
-While it seems a bit daunting in the beginning, it doesn’t take long to learn the cars with the right guide and focused practice.
+Reading the Tarot cards has been a joy that has enriched my life for decades.
+Using them has strengthened my psychic abilities, given me answers and guidance, and allowed me to guide myself and others along life’s path.
+While it may seem a bit daunting at first, it doesn’t take long to learn the cards with the right guide and focused practice.
 The rewards far outweigh the effort to get there.

 You’ve already taken a small step by reading this article that has explained why many people fail in learning to read Tarot cards, how to choose a deck and shuffle them, and why you want to learn to read the cards both upright and reversed.
 You’ve learned about the connection between Tarot and Astrology and the difference between Tarot and Oracle cards.
 All that’s left is to purchase your deck or dust off the deck that has been sitting on the shelf.
 Then, find someone who can show you the ropes and ensure that you have a thorough understanding of the cards, the layout, and the intricacies of giving an accurate reading.
 You’ll be happy you did

-If you’re interested quickly and easily to learn to read Tarot and receive all the information you need to go from novice to professional (if you choose), check out my course on Teachable: The Wisdom of the Tarot.
+If you’re interested in quickly and efficiently learning to read Tarot and receive all the information you need to go from novice to professional (if you choose), check out my course on Teachable: The Wisdom of the Tarot.